The Nest

 new york skyscrapers behind the sun

 Yes.
 Purchasers can negotiate multiple contracts on multiple accepted real estate offers, and at the end of the process, they can choose the property they are willing to buy.
 Some purchasers use it to have backup contracts in case a deal fails to go through.
-Some are mortgage contingent and will depend on mortgage rates or where the home appraised.
+Some are mortgage contingent and will depend on mortgage rates or where the home is appraised.

 Is accepting two real estate offers in parallel and sending multiple contracts ethical?